 TCU students working on any topic relating to the American experience—especially those with connections with the visual arts—will likely find material to support their research at the museum's library.
-The library often collects materials not available at the TCU library such as gallery and museum publications, clipping material, publications with original art, and auction catalogs.
+The library often collects materials not available at the TCU library such as gallery and museum publications, Artist Files, publications with original art, and auction catalogs.

 Wednesday: 11am - 4pm